Science Olympiad: National tournament

 The National Science Olympiad competition is held in late May at a different university every year.
-Teams compete at the state competition with the top two schools in Division B and Division C each earning a spot at the national competition.
+Teams compete at the state competition with the top one or two schools in Division B and Division C each earning a spot at the national competition.
 Some states are given a second slot, based on the membership within the division.
 The total number of invited teams in each division is equal to 60 and the national tournament hosts 120 teams.
 In 2012, at the University of Central Florida, a team from Japan was invited as a Global Ambassador Team.
 Although they competed in several events, their scores were not tallied against the state teams.

 The competition officially begins with opening ceremonies on Friday night that usually include a notable speaker, such as a Nobel Laureate.
 A traditional Swap Meet follows the opening ceremonies which is an opportunity for teams to meet and greet.
 They bring state memorabilia to trade with other teams.
 The most popular items include hats, license plates, T-shirts, and key chains.

 Saturday includes several time blocks.
 Each block includes a 60-minute section for each study event, plus a 15-minute break time for competitors to get from one event to another.

 That night, a formal Awards Ceremony is held.
 It opens with a short speech followed by awarding medals for the top six teams in each event.
 Points for all the events are added together to determine an overall national team winner.
 The trial events are not included in this tally.
 The top ten teams in each division are recognized with trophies and plaques.

 In some national tournaments, scholarships are awarded to the top teams in each event.
 For the 2005 and 2010 competitions, held at the University of Illinois Urbana-Champaign, first-place event winners received full four-year tuition waivers to the university.
 At the 2006 National Tournament, host Indiana University awarded $7,000 annual scholarships to those who finished first place in Division C and who attend the university in their freshman year.
 The George Washington University offered Division C gold medalists at its 2008 National Tournament a $20,000 stipend for those who were accepted and attended GWU.
 In 2012, the University of Central Florida offered $30,000 scholarships to the university for first place medalists in Division C. Additional awards may also provided by sponsors and industry leaders for specific events.
 For example, the Centers for Disease Control and Prevention provided first place medalists in Disease Detectives (Divisions B & C) with a trip for the two competitors and their coach to tour its facility in Atlanta, Georgia.